CHI 2025 · First author

 1. Upload Design Brief

-Client persona, requirements, moodboard → system extracts 3 initial dimensions.
+Client persona, requirements, and moodboard go in; the system extracts three initial dimensions.

 2. Build AI Prompt